 Share Ownership Policy for Directors

-Pursuant to the ownership policy adopted by the Board, all directors of the Company shall, at all times while directors, own a number of Common Shares and/or Deferred Share Units (DSU) having a total market value of at least three times their then-current annual cash retainer and annual DSU grant.
+Pursuant to the ownership policy adopted by the Board, all directors of the Company shall, at all times while directors, own a number of Common Shares and/or Deferred Share Units (DSU) having a total market value of at least three times their then-current annual cash retainer.

 To consult the Company’s Share Ownership Policy for Directors, please click here.